Student Achievement Metrics

 National and State Licensing Examinations

-UofL gathers student pass rate data for discipline-based licensure examinations in audiology, dentistry, education, engineering, law, medicine, nursing, social work, and speech pathology.
-The collection of licensure and certification information is decentralized and thereby becomes the primary responsibility of the academic unit to assess student performance.
-Pass rate data are used as part of the academic units’ internal strategic planning and discipline-specific accreditation reporting.
-The next two tables detail the past three years of UofL, national, and state pass rates for academic units.
-The availability of state and national pass rates is reported by each academic unit.
-UofL students perform at or above the state pass rate and above national pass rates.
+UofL gathers student pass rate data for discipline-based licensure examinations in audiology, dentistry, education, law, medicine, nursing, and speech-language pathology.
+The collection of licensure and certification information is decentralized and is primarily the responsibility of the academic units.
+Licensure exam pass rate data are used as part of the academic units’ internal strategic planning processes, and many program-level, discipline-specific accreditors require the academic programs to meet minimum thresholds of acceptability for exam pass rates to maintain accreditation.
+Academic units use the national and/or state pass rates to benchmark their programs.

 The tables below provide the UofL pass rate for licensure exams as well as the national and/or state pass rates.